 Lubna Emam (Egypt)

-Lubna Emam from Cairo in Egypt, she started to dance oriental dance only nine years old in the Egyptian Kaomeya School troupe.
+Lubna Emam from Cairo, Egypt started to dance oriental dance only nine years old in the Egyptian Kaomeya School troupe.
 She has been traveling all the world most of her life, performing with the Kaomeya Troupe and other groups.
 Lubna has also been working with the famous belly dancer Nagwa Fuad.

-When she some years ago returned back to Egypt, she stopped to perform and started to teach Oriental Dance for Egyptian dancers and foreign dancers.
+When she some years ago returned back to Egypt, she stopped performing and started to teach Oriental Dance for Egyptian dancers and foreign dancers.
 Now she is traveling everywhere in the world Teaching Classical Oriental Dances and Egyptian Folklore Dances.
-Lubna has a very distinct style with very powerful “heavy”movements, she is specially appreciated for her interprentation of the Saiidi Style.
+Lubna has a very distinct style with very powerful “heavy” movements, she is especially appreciated for her interpretation of the Saiidi Style.

 Mercedes Nieto (Hungary)